Junjian-Huang/Redis-Cache-Example/README.md

-# SignalR-Example
+# Redis Cache - Example

-this webapp is to show the SignalR is fit to our icos product or not.
+this webapp is to show Redis Cache in C#.